Integrate bots

 Differing user identifier schemes

-If the bots user id does not match those used by us e.g. if you are using anonymous web chat to start the conversation, then you will need to do some mapping to ensure you can correlate messages.
+If the bot’s user ID does not match those used by us, for example, if you’re using anonymous web chat to start the conversation, then you must do some mapping to ensure you can correlate messages.

-The bot frameworks will often allow you to specify additional user meta data or channel specific user ids, you will need to ensure that the profile id is stored against the bot user so that it can be retrieved to facilitate the bot sending messages.
+The bot frameworks often allow you to specify additional user metadata, or channel specific user IDs, you must ensure that the profile ID is stored against the bot user so that it can be retrieved to use for sending.

-It will also be necessary for us to know the bots unique user id so that inbound messages can be assigned to the user correctly when received from us.
-We recommend using our Enterprise Communications APIs metadata field to pass any data needed to map an inbound messages to the bot user and conversation.
-The metadata passed will be included on all inbounds and receipts associated with the outbound message automatically by us.
+You must also provide the bot’s unique user ID so that inbound messages can be assigned to the user correctly when received from us.
+We recommend using our Enterprise Communications API's metadata field to pass any data needed to map an inbound messages to the bot user and conversation.
+The metadata passed is included on all inbounds and receipts associated with the outbound message automatically by us.

 Inbound and outbound messaging

-Message sent to your bot will be delivered to your bot adaptor using our webhooks.
-These webhooks can be configured to deliver various event types in real-time, for the bot integration we recommend the Enterprise Communications API Message events, which include inbound messages and receipts for the messages your bots send.
+Messages sent to your bot are delivered to your bot adaptor using our webhooks.
+These webhooks can be configured to deliver various event types in real-time.
+For the bot integration we recommend the Enterprise Communications API Message events, which include inbound messages and receipts for the messages your bots send.

-When you receive a message.inbound event on your webhook reception page, you will need to take the content and make a call to your chosen bot framework to inject an inbound message into the users conversation.
-If the inbound event contains metadata (payload.correlation.metadata) then use this to map the inbound message to the correct user / conversation, but no metadata indicates this is a new user / conversation with the bot, and therefore you may need to do some initialisation.
+When you receive a message.inbound event on your webhook reception page, you must take the content and make a call to your chosen bot framework to inject an inbound message into the user’s conversation.
+If the inbound event contains metadata (payload.correlation.metadata), then use this to map the inbound message to the correct user and conversation, however, no metadata indicates that this is a new user or conversation with the bot, and therefore you may need to do some initialisation.

-In addition to the user mapping / conversation correlation data discussed above it will be necessary to retain the channel type the last message was received on (held in the payload.channel field), so that the bot can reply using the correct channel.
-The bot frameworks will often allow you to specify additional user meta data or channel specific user ids, you will need to ensure that the channel id is stored against the bot user so that it can be retrieved to select the correct channel when sending messages.
+In addition to the user mapping and conversation correlation data, you need to retain the channel type the last message was received on so that the bot can reply using the correct channel.
+This information is held in the payload.channel field.
+The bot frameworks often allow you to specify additional user metadata, or channel specific user IDs.
+You must ensure that the channel ID is stored against the bot user so that it can be retrieved to select the correct channel when sending messages.

 {